Skip to Content

 Backups

 Regular backups are essential for protecting your LearnHouse data.
-The LearnHouse CLI provides built-in backup and restore functionality.
+The LearnHouse CLI provides built-in backup and restore commands for the PostgreSQL database.

 Creating a Backup